 The St. Mary’s curriculum is a four-year, college-preparatory experience that requires a student to accumulate academic and community service credits in order to graduate.
 These graduation requirements are enhanced by a variety of additional elective offerings.
 These elective offerings create student choice in CORE classes (Math, Science, Social Studies, English), World Languages, Fine Arts, STEM/PLTW, and Business education.

 Below are the detailed descriptions of the additional elective courses being offered for the 2021-2022.
 Refer to the curriculum map see which courses are available for each class (freshmen, sophomore, juniors, seniors).

 Prerequisite: Junior or Senior or Department Approval.
-Offered in Fall only.
+Each a semester course

 Text: Kapoor et al. Business and Personal Finance.
 Glencoe-McGraw Hill, 2007.
 (ISBN 10: 0-07-868712-8; ISBN 13: 978-0-07-868712-9)